quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part37_Chapter_24_Task.md

 #### Example with Bounded Pareto Distribution
-Background context: A server farm with 2 servers uses a Bounded Pareto job size distribution with \(\alpha = 1.4\) and resource requirement \(R = 0.95\).
+Background context: A server farm with 2 servers uses a Bounded Pareto job size distribution with $\alpha = 1.4 $ and resource requirement$R = 0.95$.
 SITA computes the optimal splitting cutoff analytically, while LWL's performance is estimated using an upper bound.
 :p What does Figure 24.3 illustrate regarding SITA and LWL?
 ??x
-Figure 24.3 illustrates that as \(C_2\) increases (with \(E[S]\) fixed), SITA provides a significantly lower mean response time compared to the upper-bound estimate of LWL, demonstrating the superiority of SITA in high variability scenarios. x??
+Figure 24.3 illustrates that as $C_2 $ increases (with$E[S]$ fixed), SITA provides a significantly lower mean response time compared to the upper-bound estimate of LWL, demonstrating the superiority of SITA in high variability scenarios. x??

 ---